Fiscal Year 2012: A ‘Social’ Year in Review

 In a recent Forbes article, an Executive Coach reveals “the best career advice ever” advice that applies to any industry, any role and fits in nicely with Intelex’s Corporate Values: Leadership, Sustainability, Integrity, Respect for All Individuals, Teamwork & Trust, Stewardship, Hard Work, and Happiness.

-1. Recognize a diamond in the rough – you would be hard-pressed to find an organization that is perfect and of course everyone has their own definition of a “prefect organization”.
+1. Recognize a diamond in the rough – you would be hard-pressed to find an organization that is perfect and of course everyone has their own definition of a “perfect organization”.
 It is also important to recognize that a career-defining moment can come from helping an organization get out of a tough situation.

 Are you over-preparing for your job interview?